giaviolini/Auto-Website-Grid-and-Carousel/README.md

 I also learned adding the respective ```top; 0``` or ```bottom; 0``` are is the best way to make the header and footer stay at their respective locations.

 ### Image Carousel
 I also wanted to use an Image Carousel.
 It was very complicated and frustrating to create one myself, so I modeled mine off of a code pen.
-I simplified the code a bit by finding some code that I didn't necessarily need, and it also was very confusing to me.
-[Link to Code Pen her]()
+I simplified the code a bit by finding some code that I didn't necessarily need, and it also was a little confusing to me.
+[Link to Code Pen here](https://codepen.io/keefyboooo/pen/waJYMm)

 [Vist Site Here](https://giaviolini.github.io/Grid-Display/)